kevinlin/ai-sdlc-playbook/README.md

 **Attribution**: Large sections of this playbook were adapted from the [DEFRA AI SDLC Playbook](https://github.com/DEFRA/defra-ai-sdlc) © Crown copyright (2023) Department for Environment, Food & Rural Affairs, originally released under the [Open Government Licence v3.0](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).

+Additional content and inspiration drawn from the [Kiro spec-driven development guide](https://github.com/jasonkneen/kiro) by Jason Kneen, which provides comprehensive system prompts and methodologies for AI-assisted development with Kiro IDE by Amazon.

 ---

 ## 🔧 Development & Site Publishing